leabottmer/multi-level-sc-estimator/README.md

 pip install multi-levelSC
 ```
 ## Example
-In this example, I simulate county- and state-level data from a hierarchical linear latent factor model.
-I then apply the multi-level SC estimator, using the heuristic to estimate the penalty parameter.
-Alternatively, if I wanted to use cross-validation over time, I could specify "cross-validation" as the lambda_est method.
+In this example, data at the county- and state-level is simulated from a hierarchical linear latent factor model.
+Then, the multi-level SC estimator is applied, using the heuristic to estimate the penalty parameter.
+Alternatively, if the user can use cross-validation over time by specifying "cross-validation" as the lambda_est method (and additionally a lambda_grid, if desired).

 ```bash